7 tax saving strategies for small and home-based businesses, startups and solopreneurs

 Audit-proofing your business means more than just saving receipts.
 Depending on the type of home-based business you operate, you may need to keep calendars, mileage and personal use logs.
 All home-based businesses aren’t created equal, so speak with your tax professional about what you can do to make your business tax compliant.

 If you go to an optometrist for your eyes and a podiatrist for your feet, why wouldn’t you seek a tax professional that understands the intricacies of your type of business?
 Choosing a specialized tax professional can save you thousands of dollars (in missed deductions) and time (trying to learn pertinent IRS regulations).
 Do-it-yourself software can’t do it all and software is only as good as the person using it.
 If you’re in business, leave maximizing your savings to professionals that can help you.

 - Get a second look.

-In 2012 (for filing year 2011), nearly a quarter of a million individual business returns not claiming the Earned Income Tax Credit (excluding farm returns) were examined by the IRS and assessed additional taxes.
 Many tax professionals offer complimentary consultations regarding their services and will take a look at your prior year’s returns.
 If the IRS is going to make sure they don’t miss a dime, you should make sure you don’t miss a deduction.